Holiday Relapse Prevention Plan to Avoid Triggers

 1. Stressful Situations

-Stressful situations can trigger the need to use drugs or alcohol to cope with feelings of stress and alleviate the symptoms.
+Stressful situations can trigger the need to use drugs or alcohol to cope with feelings of stress and other symptoms.

 2. Negative Emotions

-Feelings of sadness, loneliness, or depression can be powerful triggers for individuals in recovery.
+Feelings of sadness, loneliness, or depression are powerful relapse triggers for individuals in recovery.

 3. Social Pressures

-Being around people who engage in drug or alcohol use or feeling pressure to participate in unhealthy social activities can be difficult.
+Being around people using drugs and alcohol or feeling pressure to participate in unhealthy social activities can be difficult.

 4. Environmental Factors